 It’s a Mexican fiesta done properly – with beans, tortillas, lots of cheese and salsa.
 It’s colourful, delicious and a heap of fun.
 Don’t forget to dollop on the sour cream and give it all a fresh squeeze of lemon to really get the fiesta going!

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 Mexican Fiesta spice blend

 shredded Cheddar cheese(ContainsMilk)

-Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the red onion.
+Finely chop the brown onion.
+Drain the sweetcorn (see ingredients list).
 Grate the carrot (unpeeled).
-Drain the sweetcorn.
-Drain and rinse the black beans.
+Drain and rinse the red kidney beans.

+Preheat the grill to medium-high.
 Working with one at a time, place a mini flour tortilla on a flat surface and top with a generous spoonful of the enchilada filling.
-Roll the tortilla to close and place, seam-side down, in a medium baking dish.
-Once all the tortillas are in the dish, top with the remaining enchilada sauce and sprinkle with the shredded Cheddar cheese.
-Bake until the cheese is golden, 15 minutes.
+Roll the tortilla to enclose and place, seam-side down, in a medium baking dish.
+Repeat with the remaining tortillas and enchilada filling.
+When all the tortillas are in the dish, top with the remaining enchilada sauce and sprinkle with the shredded Cheddar cheese.
+Grill until the cheese is golden, 5-8 minutes.

-Divide the cheesy bean enchiladas between plates and top with Greek yoghurt and the salsa.
-Serve with any remaining lime wedges.
+Divide the cheesy enchiladas between plates and top with the salsa and a dollop of sour cream.
+Serve with any remaining lemon wedges.